DGanesh15/ganesh-d/README.md

-# Data Scientist
+# PhD student at the School of Computing

-#### Technical Skills: Python, SQL, AWS, Snowflake, MATLAB
+#### Technical Skills: MATLAB, R, C, MATHEMATICA, SAGE, Python

 ## Education
-- Ph.D., Physics | The University of Texas at Dallas (_May 2022_)
+- Ph.D., Computer Science | School of Computing, University of Utah (_August 2022_)
-- M.S., Physics	| The University of Texas at Dallas (_December 2019_)
+- B.S. & M.S., Physics | Indian Institute of Science Education and Research, Thiruvananthapuram (_July 2020_)
-- B.S., Physics | The University of Texas at Dallas (_May 2017_)

-## Work Experience
+## PROFESSIONAL Experience
-**Data Scientist @ Toyota Financial Services (_June 2022 - Present_)**
-- Uncovered and corrected missing step in production data pipeline which impacted over 70% of active accounts
-- Redeveloped loan originations model which resulted in 50% improvement in model performance and saving 1 million dollars in potential losses

-**Data Science Consultant @ Shawhin Talebi Ventures LLC (_December 2020 - Present_)**
-- Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
-- Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes
+**Aryabhata-HoMI Fellow @ IIT Gandhinagar, Palaj (_May 2022 - Aug 2023_)**
+- Worked on a new algorithm to solve Pell’s equations.
+- Attempted to bridge Ancient Indian Mathematics to Modern Mathematics, especially in algebraic and number-theoretical viewpoints, under the guidance of Prof. Indranath Sengupta and Prof. Michel Danino.
+- Involved in scripting informative video series and writing booklets for the HoMI(History of Mathematics in India) project.

+**Research Assistant @ Bhaskaracharya Pratishthana, Pune (_December 2021 - April 2022_)**
+- Appointed as the Instructor of the ‘T-K Solver Hands-on Workshop’.
+Worked on troubleshooting the difficulties of participants and helped them run mathematical and physical models using TK-Solver.
+- Demonstrated the comparison between MS Excel and TK-solver in the workshop.
+- Worked on the project ‘Computing Farey Codes and Invariants of Finite Index Subgroups of Modular Group’.
+- Served as a technical committee member of ‘A Trimester Program on Triangle Groups, Belyi Uniformization, and Modularity’ to handle invitations, website, maintaining schedule, talks, and meetings.

 ## Projects
 ### Data-Driven EEG Band Discovery with Decision Trees